pablolazaro/angular-component/README.md

 ## Acknowledgments

-For those developers of the VASS company who work in the CCLI project, because I owe them the initial idea of this module.
+For those developers of the VASS company who work in the CCLI project, because I owe them the idea of this module.